Privacy & Cookies

 Our contact promise is a summary of how we look after your personal data.

-We collect, use and store your personal data so that we can offer you the products and services you expect from us.
+We collect, use, and store your personal data so that we can offer you the products and services you expect from us.
 We see your personal data as just that: it’s yours.
-So we will always be clear and upfront with you about what we do with your personal data, and (of course) you have control over it.
+We will always be clear and upfront with you about what we do with your personal data, and (of course) you have control over it.

-We collect your personal data in two main ways:
+We collect your personal data in three main ways: